What is public relations?

 PR professionals and journalists share many practical skill sets.
 Still, public relations and journalism are fundamentally different:

-Journalism is the effort to objectively report the news on behalf of the public interest.
+Journalism is the effort to report the news on the public interest’s behalf objectively.

 A fundamental critique against journalism is that objectivity is unrealistic and the public interest heterogeneous.

-Public Relations is the effort to subjectively advocate positions on behalf of special interests.
+Public Relations is the effort to advocate positions on behalf of special interests subjectively.

-A fundamental critique against public relations is that advocacy of special interests is dishonest manipulation.
+A fundamental critique against public relations is that advocacy of special interests is manipulation by the affluent.

 But even if both journalism and PR fail to live up to their ideal states at all times, both practices play vital roles in upholding a balanced and stable democracy.